Bangladesh To Free Jailed Opposition Leader Zia - UrduPoint

 Hasina and Zia are bitter rivals whose families have dominated Bangladesh's politics since independence in 1971.

-"On the basis of the application and having been directed by the Prime Minister Sheikh Hasina, Begum Khaleda Zia's conviction has been suspended," Haq told AFP.
+"On the basis of the application and having been directed by the Prime Minister Sheikh Hasina, Begum Khaleda Zia's conviction has been suspended," Huq told AFP.

 She is freed "on condition that she remains in her Dhaka residence to receive treatment and does not go abroad".